juntylpro1/secure-enterprise/bp_projects.md

 ## Creating access groups for projects
 {: #access-project-bp}

 Access to projects is controlled by Identity and Access Management (IAM).
 It's recommended to create two or three access groups per project and assign users that work on the project to one of those access groups.
-For example, you might create a *ProjectName*-Reader access group that provides read-only access to the project for users who need to monitor costs or availability and a *ProjectName*-Writer access group for ops users who need to make changes to a project and deploy resources.
+For example, you might create a *ProjectName*-Reader access group that provides read-only access to the project for users who need to monitor costs or availability and a *ProjectName*-Writer access group for operations users who need to make changes to a project and deploy resources.
 If needed, you can create two writer access groups, one for users who can add configs and complete input values and a second for users who can deploy resources.

 | Access group | Roles |
 |--------------|-------|